 Life has got in the way of much cooking or blogging of late, but I have plans to remedy that situation once the current exam period is over at school.
 I have lots of ideas for things which I never seem to have time to make, but I hope to share some of them with you in the next few weeks.
-In the meantime, I am making sure I keep up with the Daring Kitchen challenges.

 The nuts came out perfectly salted and nicely crunchy.